 at the healthcare provider's office may also affect blood pressure.

-have higher blood pressure than shorter children.
-Overweight or obese children are
+usually have higher blood pressure than shorter children.
+Overweight or obese children

-more likely to have high blood pressure.
-And boys usually have slightly higher blood
+are more likely to have high blood pressure.
+And boys usually have slightly higher

 Illness or medicines.
 This might be heart disease or kidney disease.

 Diet.
-Salt, foods with high salt content (such as packaged meats), alcohol, drinks with
+Salt, foods with high salt content (such as packaged meats), alcohol, and drinks

-One high blood pressure reading does not mean that your child has high blood pressure.
+One high blood pressure reading doesn't mean that your child has high blood pressure.

 Your child's healthcare provider will want to check your child's blood pressure over